-Go back to Citrix Analytics and view the Content Collaboration side card on the Data Source page.
-Citrix Analytics receives the user events from the Content Collaboration data source and displays on the site card.
+Go back to Citrix Analytics and view the Apps and Desktops side card on the Data Source page.
+Citrix Analytics receives the user events from the Apps and Desktops data source and displays them on the site card.

 Check 6: Are the virtual apps and desktops events transmitted to Analytics?

 Some versions of the Citrix Workspace app or Citrix Receiver client fail to send user events to Citrix Analytics.
 When users launch virtual apps and desktops through these clients, Citrix Analytics fails to discover the users until they perform the supported events.

 For example, the Citrix Workspace app for Linux 2006 or later does not send the SaaS App Launch and SaaS App End events to Citrix Analytics.
 A user who launches a SaaS app using the Citrix Workspace app for Linux is not discovered on Citrix Analytics.

 Refer to the following table to check the user events supported by each client version.